JonathanHenson/curiosities/cognitive-load-study/README.md

 - Laboratory conditions differ from authentic programming environments
 - Web-based timing measurements may have lower precision than specialized laboratory equipment

-## 9. Ethics Statement
-Participation will be voluntary.
-No personally identifiable information will be collected.
-Participants may withdraw at any time without consequence.
-This study follows ethical guidelines for human-computer interaction research.

 ## References
 Ajami, S., Woodbridge, Y., & Feitelson, D. G. (2019).
 Syntax, predicates, idioms – what really affects code complexity? *Empirical Software Engineering*, 24(1), 287-328.